The term allergy encompasses a wide range of conditions; it is not a disease in itself.

 Allergies are best treated by prevention.
 The patient is advised to avoid the possible allergens as detected by the diagnostic tests.
 This may involve avoiding certain foods or keeping clean and dust mites and pets away.

-There are medications that cure the symptoms of allergies.
+Some medications cure the symptoms of allergies.
 However, these medications do not cure the tendency for allergies.